LLNL/Curvallis/README.md

    - **i**

    Increases the size of the figure/plot margins.
-This is usefull if the numbers labelling the x-axis are so large they go off the screen.
+This is usefull if the numbers labelling an axis are so large they go off the screen.
 This is the opposite of the "_shift_ I" interactive command.

    - **_shift_ I**